SamSokolovStudent/VUAmsterdamInternship/Resources/Documents/planofaction.md

 #### 3.2.
 Data Collection
 *The methods and sources for collecting the required data or information.*

 APIs from NCBI, PubMed, and arXiv will mainly be used to collect a large assortment of papers and abstracts.
+Theese resources will be queried by terms related to twinning.
+The result will be further cleaned by using ASReview.

 #### 3.3.
-Analysis
+Database Setup and Analysis
 *The approach for analyzing the collected data, such as statistical methods or software tools.*

+> **note**
+>  Here a subsubsection for generating the DB

 **Modeling and Evaluation**
 We will have to look at how different AI and statistical models handle training, fine-tuning, and evaluation.